SreesanthJPN/Emotion-recognition-using-twitter-data-/README.md

 ## License
 This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments
-- Hugging Face's Transformers library for pre-trained language models.
-- PyTorch for the deep learning framework.
-- NLTK for text preprocessing.

 ---
 Feel free to reach out with any questions or contributions!